• Skip to primary navigation

 11. South Packery Channel Beach

 This beach is also known as South Packery Jetty Beach or Jetty Beach.
-It’s less popular with swimmers, although you absolutely can swim here, and more popular with fisherman.
+It’s less popular with swimmers, although you absolutely can swim here, and more popular with fishermen.
 It’s generally less crowded than other area beaches and has been described as “serene” with lots of room to spread out.

 If you are swimming, use caution and make sure children are well-supervised.
 This beach’s proximity to the jetty can cause strong riptides.